RSVP Clark County

 Volunteer Connections partners with nonprofits and organizations who have many needs from working in the office, to working with clients, to answering phones, to walking dogs, to beautifying a park!
 The opportunities are endless!

 Ready to volunteer or want to schedule an in-person interview with us to help match you with an opportunity that will inspire, engage, and fulfill you?
-Give us a call at 360-735-3690 or email to schedule at interview, email@example.com .
-Or submit a completed application and we’ll be in touch!
+Give us a call at 360-735-3693 or email to schedule at interview: SEND EMAIL.
+To SIGN UP receive our quarterly E-Newsletter, CLICK HERE.

 Human Services Council Volunteer Center History